TIGER-AI-Lab/Mantis/README.md

 The following intermediate checkpoints after pre-training the multi-modal projectors are also available for experiments reproducibility (**Please note the follwing checkpoints still needs further fine-tuning on Mantis-Eval to be intelligent.
 They are not working models.**):
 - [TIGER-Lab/Mantis-8B-clip-llama3-pretraind](https://huggingface.co/TIGER-Lab/Mantis-8B-clip-llama3-pretraind)
 - [TIGER-Lab/Mantis-8B-siglip-llama3-pretraind](https://huggingface.co/TIGER-Lab/Mantis-8B-siglip-llama3-pretraind)

+## Acknowledgement
+- Thanks LLaVA and LLaVA-hf team for providing the LLaVA codebase, and hugging face compatibility!
+- Thanks [Haoning Wu](https://teowu.github.io/) for providing codes of MVBench evaluation!

 ## Citation